mark-watson/Java-AI-Book/manuscript/nlp.md

 {line-numbers=off}
 ~~~~~~~~
-    src-statistical-nlp/com/knowledgebooks/nlp/AutoTagger.java
+    src-statistical-nlp/com/markwatson/nlp/AutoTagger.java
 ~~~~~~~~

-The **AutoTagger** class uses a few data structures to keep track of both the names of tags and the word count statistics for words associated with each tag name.
+The **AutoTagger** class uses a few data structures to keep track of both the names of categories (tags) and the word count statistics for words associated with each tag name.
 I use a temporary hash table for processing the XML input data:

 {lang="java",linenos=off}
 ~~~~~~~~
   private static Hashtable<String, Hashtable<String, Float>> tagClasses;
 ~~~~~~~~

-The names of tags used are defined in the XML tag data file: change this file, and you alter both the tags and behavior of this utility class.
+The names of categories (tags) used are defined in the XML tag data file: change this file, and you alter both the tags and behavior of this utility class.
 Please note that the data in this XML file is from a small set of hand-labeled (i.e., my wife and I labelled articles as being about "religion", "politics", etc.).

 This approach is called "bag of words."
 The following listing shows a snippet of data defined in the XML tag data file describing some words (and their scores) associated with the tag “religion\_buddhism”: